HyperJeanJean/TPW-TPI-Fixes/README.md

  - The bonus content from the North American versions are provided.
 Moreover, the two bonus rides for TPI have been fixed to work on non-english version of the game (the translations files were missing in the wad archive) although their name will be in english

- - Resolution will be forced to 1024x768 in both games as specified in "Data/Resolution.sam" (if you use the 1440x1080 files it will be 1440x1080)
+ - Resolution will be forced to 1024x768 in both games as specified in "Data/Resolution.sam"

+ - Alternate executables are provided with a different set of resolutions.
+   - For those who want to change one of the resolution themselves:
+     - TPW: With a hex editor, search for all occurences of `<32 bit integer for resolution width> C7 05 30 19 7A 00 <32 bit integer for resolution height>` (e.g. for 640x480: `80 02 00 00 C7 05 30 19 7A 00 E0 01 00 00`) in TP.exe and set the width and height to match your new resolution.
+If you use DDrawCompat, don't forget to add your new resolution in ddrawcompat.ini
+     - TPI: With a hex editor, Search for all occurences of `<32 bit integer for resolution width> C7 05 C8 C8 A2 00 <32 bit integer for resolution height>` (e.g. for 640x480: `80 02 00 00 C7 05 C8 C8 A2 00 E0 01 00 00`) in Game.exe and set the width and height to match your new resolution.
+If you use DDrawCompat, don't forget to add your new resolution in ddrawcompat.ini

  - The file high.sam has been modified to make the game look a bit better.
 Anisotropic 16x is also enforced in DDrawCompat (see ddrawcompat.ini if you want to change that)